-While the ability to utilize digital technology and access information on the Internet provides a wealth of material that is personally, professionally, and culturally enriching to individuals, the Internet is an unregulated medium which enables access to materials that may be inaccurate, offensive, disturbing, and possibly illegal.
+The Vigo County Public Library provides access to computers and the internet as part of its mission to create an environment of opportunity with availability of resources in a variety of formats.
+While the ability to utilize digital technology and access the internet provides a wealth of resources that are personally, professionally, and culturally enriching to individuals, the internet is an unregulated medium which enables access to content that may be inaccurate, offensive, disturbing, and possibly illegal.

 Responsibility of Users

-Respecting the privacy of others by not misrepresenting oneself as another user, by not attempting to modify or gain access to files, passwords, or data belonging to others; by not seeking unauthorized access to any computer system or damaging or altering software components of any network or database.
+- Respecting the privacy of others by not misrepresenting oneself as another user, by not attempting to modify or gain access to files, passwords, or data belonging to others; by not seeking unauthorized access to any computer system or damaging or altering software components of any network or database.

-Making only authorized copies of copyrighted or licensed software or data.
+- Making only authorized copies of copyrighted or licensed software or data.

-Access by Minors
+Access by Minors and Internet Safety

-The Vigo County Public Library upholds and affirms the right and responsibility of parents to determine and monitor their children’s use of library materials and resources, including those available through the Internet.
+The Vigo County Public Library upholds and affirms the right and responsibility of parents to determine and monitor their children’s use of library materials and resources, including those available through the internet.
 The Vigo County Public Library encourages parents and guardians to work closely with their children in accessing online resources and services and selecting resources that are consistent with personal and family values.

-Develops and maintains appropriate websites and online resources for children and teens
+- Develops and maintains appropriate websites and online resources for children and teens.

 Policy Enforcement and Limits of Liability

-The Vigo County Public Library retains the right to determine appropriate use of Library computer equipment and network resources for the purpose of enforcing this policy.
-Users who violate the policy or refuse to abide by instructions of Library staff may be suspended from the use of network resources or have Library privileges revoked.
+The Vigo County Public Library retains the right to determine appropriate use of Library computer and network resources for the purpose of enforcing this policy.
+Users who violate the policy or refuse to abide by instructions of Library staff may be suspended from the use of computer and network resources or have Library privileges revoked.

 The VCPL assumes no liability for any loss or damage to users' data or devices, nor for any personal damage or injury incurred as a result of using VCPL computer or network resources.
 This includes damage or injury sustained from invasions of the user's privacy.

-Adopted by the Board of Trustees of the Vigo County Public Library on the 15th day of December, 2014.
+Adopted by the Board of Trustees of the Vigo County Public Library on the 18th day of December, 2017.